Manavala Mamunigal: Life at Srirangam and visit to Kanchipuram

 Srirangam, at that point, was facing the worst consequences of the Muslim invasion that took place in the early 14th century.
 It was structurally dilapidated, sacramentally bare, intellectually barren and spiritually, socially and morally corrupt.
 Misuse of rights, corruption and disorder were rampant.
 Manavalan had to exert tremendous effort and bring to force his organizational skills to restore the original pristine glory for daily sacramental and festival procedures at Srirangam, without antagonizing the people who were functioning in different capacities at that point in time.
 He realized the importance of bringing the focus back to the essential tenets of Sri Vaishnavism and achieved this objective by bringing to fore scholarly works of acharyas, that had hitherto been pushed into the background.
 As a result of his devotion, Manavalan was put in charge of everyday temple administration, as well as anointed the leader for all the Sri Vaishnavas of his time.

 With normalcy returning to Srirangam, Manavalan set on a pilgrimage to Kanchipuram, Tirumala, and Sriperumbudur, after seeking the blessings of Ranganatha.
 Manavalan paid his obeisance to Srinivasa at Tirumala, and reached Kanchipuram.
 At the request of his disciples to glorify the form of Vishnu at Kanchipuram, he composed the Devaraja Mangalam, which praises the glory of Varadharaja in thirteen verses.
 At Sriperumbudur, Manavalan worshipped Ramanuja, and sought his blessings to formally study Sri Bhasya under an acharya.
-Ramanuja directed him to Kidambi Manavalan, a descendant of Kidambi Achan.
+Ramanuja directed him to Kidambi Manavalan, a descendant of Kidambi Achan (Vedantha Desikan’s lineage).
 Manavalan exhibited his erudition and scholarship by grasping the intricacies of Sri Bhasya deftly, and then simultaneously expounding it to other disciples.
 The discourse took place at Yathothkari temple at Tiruvekkaa, where his idol is seen showing the vyakhyana mudra (the teaching gesture) to commemorate this event.

 After visiting several other holy places, Manavalan returned to Srirangam to fully manage the temple affairs.
-He undertook sanyasashrama (asceticism) from Sri Sadagopa Jeeyar of Alwarthirunagari (who was his classmate earlier) at Srirangam, to fully involve himself in service to Sri Vaishnavism.
+He undertook sanyasashrama (asceticism) from Sri Sadagopa Jeeyar of Alwarthirunagari Permual Temple from Ahobila mutt, however his acharya (pancha-samaskaaram acharya) was Thiruvaaymozhi pillai.
 It was during this time that he received the appellation Alagiya Manavala Mamuni.

-At this point of time, some prominent scholars, namely, Koil Kanthatai Annan, Prathivadhi Bhayankaram Annan, Erumbi Appa, and Appillai became his disciples.
+At this point of time, some prominent scholars, namely, Koil Kanthatai Annan, Prathivadhi Bhayankaram Annan(composer of Venkateswara and Naiyanacharya mangalam/suprabhatam), Erumbi Appa, and Appillai became his disciples.